 We are going to describe a series of experiments where an EArray of 15 GB is written with different chunksizes, and then it is accessed in both sequential (i.e. first element 0, then element 1 and so on and so forth until the data is exhausted) and random mode (i.e. single elements are read randomly all through the dataset).
-These benchmarks have been carried out with PyTables 2.1 on a machine with an Intel Core2 processor @ 3 GHz and a RAID-0 made of four SATA disks spinning at 7200 RPM, and using GNU/Linux with an XFS filesystem.
+These benchmarks have been carried out with PyTables 2.1 on a machine with an Intel Core2 processor @ 3 GHz and a RAID-0 made of two SATA disks spinning at 7200 RPM, and using GNU/Linux with an XFS filesystem.
 The script used for the benchmarks is available in bench/optimal-chunksize.py.
-Before each measurement, the OS cache has been emptied in order to remove its effects.

 In figures 5.1, 5.2, 5.3 and 5.4, you can see how the chunksize affects different aspects, like creation time, file sizes, sequential read time and random read time.
-As you can see, if you properly inform PyTables about the extent of your datasets, you will get an automatic chunksize value (128 KB in this case) that is pretty optimal for most of uses.
+So, if you properly inform PyTables about the extent of your datasets, you will get an automatic chunksize value (256 KB in this case) that is pretty optimal for most of uses.
 However, if what you want is, for example, optimize the creation time when using the Zlib compressor, you may want to reduce the chunksize to 32 KB (see Figure 5.1).
-On the contrary, if your goal is to optimize the random access time for an uncompressed dataset, you may want to increase the chunksize up to 1 MB (see Figure 5.4).
+Or, if your goal is to optimize the sequential access time for an dataset compressed with Blosc, you may want to increase the chunksize to 512 KB (see Figure 5.3).